sayonetech/django-reactjs-webpack/README.md

 Go to http://127.0.0.1:8000/api/comments and there you can add comments.
 Once you have added comments it will be listed on the home page.

 Whenever running in local run `node server.js` in new tab along with `python manage.py runserver` command.
-This command is running to avoid running `webpack` command every time after changing Reactfiles.
+This is to avoid running `webpack` command every time after changing Reactfiles.